Skip to content

 Compost as a peat alternative for the garden

-To be able to replace the positive abilities of peat definitely helps Green waste compostwhich usually consists of leaves, greenery, pruning and hedge cuttings.
+To replace the positive capabilities of peat definitely helps Green waste compost, which usually consists of deciduous leaves, as well as green, woody and hedge cuttings.

-It is ideal if you have the opportunity to choose your Create compost pile yourself.
-In this way, you can ultimately produce fertile and sustainable soil - and add peat-free potting soil from the store.
-Alternatively, you can also get compost from nearby composting facilities.
+Ideally, you should have the opportunity to make your own Create compost pile yourself.
+In this way, you can ultimately create fertile and sustainable soil - and supplement peat-free potting soil from the store.
+Alternatively, you can get compost from nearby composting facilities.

-Tip: You can even make most of your own garden soil from soil, compost and loam!
+Tip: You can even make much of your own garden soil from soil, compost and clay!

 2. softwood mulch

-Conifers such as firs, pines and spruces need acidic soil in order to grow.
-The bark of the trees is therefore well suited to the high acidity of the peat soil.
+Coniferous trees such as fir, pine or spruce need acidic soil to grow.
+The bark of the trees is accordingly well suited to the High acidity of the peat soil.

 3. fibers and barks

 However, peat is also a good water reservoir.
-However, so are tree components such as wood fibers and bark.
-In contrast to peat, these are even better at releasing absorbed water.
-Pine bark, for example, is a very suitable alternative material.
+However, so are components of trees, such as wood fibers and bark.
+Unlike peat, these are even better able to release absorbed water.
+Pine bark, for example, is very suitable as an alternative material.

 4. sand

-Sandy soil has a very good water permeabilityso that excess water can seep away very well - although water storage is a problem with it.
-But in combination with tree components and compost, it is definitely a useful substitute for peat.
-Simply mix them together to achieve a better soil quality at the same time.
-Aeration of the roots of your plants.
+Sandy soil has a very good water permeabilityso that excess water can seep away very well - however, the storage of water is a problem with him.
+But in combination with tree components and compost, it is definitely a useful peat substitute.
+Therefore, simply mix them together to simultaneously also provide a better Root aeration of your plants.

 5. coconut fiber